-The Agricultural Bank of China is one of China's largest banks and is the third largest bank in the world in terms of Tier 1 capital with total assets worth US$3.57 trillion as of the end of 2019.
+The Agricultural Bank of China is a state-owned Chinese bank that is one of China's largest banks and the third largest bank in the world based on total assets as of 2021.
 The bank is also included as a Global Systemically Important Bank (G-SIB) by the Financial Stability Board.

-Alibaba is a technology congmolegate with a focus on e-commerce, retail, delivery, entertainment, health, and cloud computing services.
+Alibaba is a technology conglomerate with a focus on e-commerce, retail, delivery, entertainment, health, and cloud computing services.
 Notable products include Taobao, T-Mall, Youku, Lazada, and Daraz, amongst others.
-Ant Group, which owns the Alipay platform, was spun off from and is currently affiliated with Alibaba Group
+Ant Group, which owns the Alipay platform, was spun off from and is currently affiliated with Alibaba Group.

 Alipay is a digital payment platform founded in 2004 by Alibaba Group that was later spun off in 2011.
 It was originally the predecessor to Ant Financial (now known as Ant Group) and still remains a core component of Ant.
 Users can pay and transfer money using a QR code, while other newly added functionalities include ordering food deliveries, booking movie tickets and hotels, calling a taxi, renting a power bank, and etc., that has transformed the app into a super app for consumers.

 Ant Group, formerly known as Ant Financial, is a digital finance tech company affiliated with Alibaba Group.
 Ant was initially founded as Alipay in 2004, an online payment platform with escrow functionalities.
 The company was spun off from Alibaba in 2011 and expanded to become a comprehensive platform for consumers to access digital finance services, with a particular focus on providing ease of access to credit as well as a wide range of customized investment and insurance products.
 Alibaba currently has a 33% equity stake in Ant.